aleshaleksey/fansys23/11-weapons-armour.md

 |War hammers|cripple|sunder|
 |Mauls|cripple, heavy, prone, special|sunder|

 **Clubs** can include police batons, bats, and heavy branches and have been made from just about any material.
 As long as humanoids have existed they have used clubs.
-A basic club is extremely easy to make and use.
+A basic club is easy to make and use.
 Clubs do NOT require proficiency to use.

 **Greatclub**: A big club that needs two hands to wield.
-A greatclub is extremely easy to make and use, however it is heavy.
+A greatclub is easy to make and use, however it is heavy.
 Greatclubs are "heavy" weapons that do NOT require proficiency to use.
 However, if a greatclub user does not have at least +2 to Str, it takes -4 to attacks.
 Greatclub can cause "prone".

+**Mace**: A mace consists of a heavy, worked head of stone or metal on a wooden shaft.
+Often the head is flanged to make it more effective at breaking both objects and bone.

-**Mace**: A flail consist of a wooden haft joined to one or more metal heads via chains.
+**Flail**: A flail consist of a wooden haft joined to one or more metal heads via chains.
 Essentially this is a "ball and chain on a stick".
 The chain linking the haft and head not only makes the flail a difficult to read weapon, but also makes it useful for grappling.

 **Morning stars** are essentially spiked maces.
 This allows it to also deal piercing damage.
 Morning star can cause can cause "bleeding".

-**Flail** ball on a chain with a handle.
-On Snake eyes, a flail deals its normal (not critical) damage to its wielder.

 **War hammers** are a family of mace-like weapons with an asymmetrical head: One end is blunt, the other end is sharp, for piercing armour.
 War hammers have the "sunder" property, and "sunder" vs armour and unattended items is at advantage when using a war hammer. **NB** long hefted war hammers in the style of venetian war hammers are considered pole-arms for for the sake of proficiency.

-**Mauls**: Any exceptionally big and heavy war hammer -like weapons that requires hands to use is considered a maul here.
+**Mauls**: A particularly big and heavy war hammer-like weapons that requires two hands to use is considered a maul here.
 Mauls are always "heavy" and can cause the "cripple" and "prone" condition.
-In addition, the weight of a maul means that it:
+In addition, the extra momentum that a maul can impart to an attack means that it:

 - Deals an extra die of damage when used with the "sunder" manoeuvre.
 For example, a medium sized maul, when used to sunder a shield, despite dealing 2d6 damage, deals 3 dice of damage instead of 2.
 - When used attack inanimate object (doors, windows, walls, manacles, etc), ignores one point of damage reduction.